ShockSlayer/ccdocs/docs/Documentation.md

  - A new "Battle Tutor" teaches reasonable, but non-canon moves to boost the effectiveness of certain species.
 Located in Dark Cave (Blackthorn Side) without using Flash, and Route 3 (Mount Moon Square Exit.)
  - A new set of tutors are available in Vermilion City, who will teach egg moves and future level-up moves, in exchange for a Gold or Silver Leaf.
  - In the Ruins of Alph, there is an Unown Shrine that can teach Unown different moves.
+ - In the Dragon's Den, there is a Dragon Tutor that can teach certain species ExtremeSpeed and Barrier.

 ### Helpful NPCs:
  - Several helpful NPCs have been consolidated to a new area, which is accessible from Goldenrod City, Blackthorn City, Lavender Town, and Fuchsia City.
 These include: